The best of the best Swiss chocolate: 8 brands to try

 There is a long history of chocolate-making in Switzerland, from when the first cocoa beans reached Europe in the 1500s to the 1750s when the first Swiss-manufactured chocolate went on sale.
 At the time, most of Switzerland’s chocolate was made by French and Italian migrants in Canton Ticino.

-For many years after its introduction, chocolate remained an artisanal product in Switzerland, produced primarily in Ticino.
+For many years after its introduction, chocolate remained an artisanal product in Switzerland, produced primarily in the Italian-speaking region.
 It eventually became more well-known when manufacturers in Canton Vaud popularised the treat.
-The original chocolate manufacturers set up shop in Vevey, later encouraging others to do the same.
-By 1806 there were seven chocolate manufacturers in the small town.
+The original chocolate manufacturers set up shop in Vevey, later encouraging others to do the same and by 1806 there were seven chocolate manufacturers in the small town.

 Was milk chocolate invented in Switzerland?